nhannguyen95/algorithms/what-to-prepare/algorithms/shortest-paths.md

 ```

 Dijkstra and Bellman Ford algorithms differ in how many times they relax each edge and the order in which they relax edges. *Dijkstra and the shortest-paths algorithm for directed acyclic graphs relax each edge exactly once.
 The Bellman Ford algorithm relaxes each edge V - 1 times.*

+Suppose we're finding the shortest path from source s to all remaining vertices.
+If there is a negative-weight cycle on some path from s to v such that u immediately preceeds v on the path, then v.d strictly decrease every time RELAX(u, v, w) is called.
+If there is no negative-weight cycle, then v.d never decreases once v.d = 𝛿(s, v).

 ---